Are you read for another Japanese candy subscription box review? Tokyo Treat sent over a box for us to check out, so let’s see how it compares.

 First up, Neru Neru Nerune, which has been around for over 30 years!
 You mix up some powders with water to make a whipped candy that grows to be thick and fluffy.

 You then dip in the colourful sweets and eat.
 This one is soda flavour and it did taste quite fizzy.
 The little sweets are quite hard and big so it was a bit of a weird combination – sprinkles or gummies would have been more fun I think.

 The Oekaki Kyanland kit is a bit more creative as you push sticky candy into moulds and then fill in the design with coloured sugar icing that you can mix into any colours you like.
 The candy is a similar consistency to polymer clay so it was easy to do and really fun.

 Not bad!
 I was quite pleased with this, especially considering some of our past disasters.
-They’d be good for decorating a cake and you could easily reuse the moulds for royal icing or polymer crafts.
+They’d be good for decorating a cake and you could easily reuse the moulds for royal icing or clay crafts (but not both!).

 Tokyo Treat boxes also now include a full colour booklet with details of each item, instructions for making the kits and some articles on Japan, plus a contest.
 Overall, this is a really good value box – you get loads for your money with a range of different snacks and it should last you a while.
 I found a few new favourite snacks that I’ll be looking out for when I’m in Japan this spring.

 Tokyo Treat boxes are sent out monthly with free tracked shipping worldwide and you can choose from 3 sizes, starting at $14.99 for a Small box and $34.99 for a Premium box with discounts for subscriptions.

 Check out the Tokyo Treat site to order the March box, sign up for a subscription or just find out more.